 4. Fit and Comfort

-Comfort is paramount.
+Comfort matters most.
 Shoes that fit well will prevent blisters and other discomforts.
-Try on shoes with your usual squash socks and ensure there’s enough room in the toe box for your toes to move freely, but not so much that your foot slides inside the shoe.
+Try on shoes with your usual squash socks and ensure there's enough room in the toe box for your toes to move freely, but not so much that your foot slides inside the shoe.

 5. Breathability and Material